DylanAKing/OpenVPN-Installer/README.md

 |      Fedora     |    33+    |      Planned       |

-##Disclaimer!!!##\
+# Disclaimer
 This installer script is not affiliated with OpenVPN® or OpenVPN Inc.

 © 2002-2019 OpenVPN Inc.\
 OpenVPN is a registered trademark of OpenVPN  Inc.

-Installation requirements:
+# Installation Requirements:
+Basic Requirements

     - 2 clean Server Systems or Virtual Machines with lan access

     - LAN ip addresses of both systems

     - Identity of the network interface to use on the Server System(ex: en0, eth0, ens18,...)

 Script Dependencies: